Can you explain your science to a non-scientist? If not, why not?

 Sure, complex science is complex.
 But is that always a valid excuse?

 Plain language summaries (PLS’s) are simplified research abstracts that bridge the gap between scientific specifics and broader understanding for general readers.
 PLS’s are jargon-free and briefly explain your work, rather than giving details that only a specialist might understand.
-PLS’s communicate research clearly and understandably to non-expert readers.
+They communicate research clearly and understandably to non-expert readers.

 And that increases your impact.